-Data analysis is the process of capturing the useful information by inspecting, cleansing, transforming and modeling the dataset, methodologies involved in doing so can be categorized as Descriptive Analysis(it get the insight of the data numerically), Exploratory Analysis( it get the insight of the data visually), Predictive Analysis( it gets the insight of the data using historic events) and Inferential Analysis(this involves getting the insight of the population by obtaining the information from the sample).
+Data analysis is the process of capturing useful information by inspecting, cleansing, transforming, and modeling the dataset, methodologies involved in doing so can be categorized as Descriptive Analysis(it get the insight of the data numerically), Exploratory Analysis( it get the insight of the data visually), Predictive Analysis( it gets the insight of the data using historic events) and Inferential Analysis(this involves getting the insight of the population by obtaining the information from the sample).

 Types of Data Analysis

 Based on the methodologies used data analysis can be divided into the following four parts:

 1. Descriptive Analysis

 Descriptive analysis is the numerical way to get insights about the data.
 In the descriptive analysis, we get a summarized value of the numerical variables.
 Suppose you are analyzing the sales data of a car manufacturer.
 In the literature of descriptive analysis, you will seek questions like what is the mean, mode of the selling price of a car type, what was the revenue incurred by selling a particular type of car, etc. We can get the central tendency and the dispersion of the numerical variables of the data using this type of analysis.
 In most practical data science use cases, a descriptive analysis will help you to get the high-level information of the data and getting used to the data set.
 Important terminologies of the descriptive analysis are:

 - Mean (average of all numbers in a list of numbers)

 - Mode (most frequent number in a list of numbers)

 - Median (middle value of a list of numbers)

 - Standard deviation (amount of variation of a set of values from the mean value)